NVIDIA/cloud-native-docs/gpu-operator/gpu-driver-upgrades.rst

 Pausing Driver Upgrades
 =======================

-If you desire to pause the automatic driver upgrade process in the cluster, toggle ``driver.upgradePolicy.autoUpgrade`` flag in ClusterPolicy.
+To pause the automatic driver upgrade process in the cluster, toggle ``driver.upgradePolicy.autoUpgrade`` flag in the cluster policy.
-The entire state machine will pause and effectively disable any pending nodes from being upgraded.
+The entire state machine pauses and effectively disables any pending nodes from being upgraded.
-This flag can be dynamically toggled again to re-enable the upgrade controller and resume any pending upgrades.
+You can toggle the flag to ``true`` again to re-enable the upgrade controller and resume any pending upgrades.

 Skipping Driver Upgrades
 ========================

-If you desire to skip driver upgrades on a certain node, label the node with ``nvidia.com/gpu-driver-upgrade.skip=true``.
+To skip driver upgrades on a certain node, label the node with ``nvidia.com/gpu-driver-upgrade.skip=true``.

 Metrics and Events
 ==================

-The GPU Operator will generate the following metrics during the upgrade process which can be scraped by Prometheus.
+The GPU Operator generates the following metrics during the upgrade process which can be scraped by Prometheus.

 * ``gpu_operator_auto_upgrade_enabled``: 1 if driver auto upgrade is enabled; 0 if not.
 * ``gpu_operator_nodes_upgrades_in_progress``: Total number of nodes in which a driver pod is being upgraded on.